Skip to main content

 Catheter

 There will be a tube called a catheter in your bladder.
-This is put there during the operation to keep your bladder as empty as possible during the surgery.
+This is put there during the operation to keep your bladder as empty as possible.

 Tummy injections